Select Page

 Gifts made to the Virginia Symphony Orchestra throughout the year determine your donor level.
 Donor listings–including those in our Program Books—reflect your overall support through gifts made directly to the Annual Fund or gifts made for a specific purpose, including our education and community engagement programs.
 Also included in your personal listing are any matching gifts received from your employer.

-Benefits are based on cumulative giving from the 2023-2024 season or giving during 2024-2025, whichever amount is higher.
-If you would like to know your current donor level, please call Brittiani Chamblee, Annual Fund Manager, at 757.213.1412.
+Benefits are based on cumulative giving from the past 2024-2025 season or giving during the current 2025-2026 season, whichever amount is higher.
+If you would like to know your current donor level, please call Hailey Schumacher, Annual Fund Manager, at 757-213-1419.

 Up to $249

-• Pre-sale access to purchase tickets to VSO performances before the general public.
+• Exclusive pre-sale access to purchase single tickets: Donors have access to purchase tickets before they are released to the general public.

 $250–$499